h-yung/tweet-getter-analyzer/README.md

 - [x] Finish sentiment analysis piece.
   - Fix CORS issue with SA temp: This disappeared just as suddenly as it occurred.
   - Rewrite for text array and passing tweets array.
 - [x] Fix sorting (currently a cheap workaround).
 - [x] Handle user search error: user not found or suspended.
 - [x] Format analysis outputs.
 - [ ] Figure out deployment.
 - [ ] Make analysis output more visual.
+  - [ ] Debug strange axes scales.
+  - [ ] Fix tooltip width.
 - [ ] Refactor to use react router and make app more modular. **this second**
 - [ ] Set up sample data (~30 posts or more) to avoid hitting API too much. **this first**